LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 .. admonition:: Note

-   The requirements below are what your assignment should look like when it's
-	time to submit.
+   The requirements below are what your assignment should look like when it's time to submit.
 Rome wasn't built in a day and neither was Scrabble.

    This assignment is broken down so you can complete small pieces as you go.
-   You need to move sequentially starting at part A below.
-You'll have a much more
-	enjoyable time writing this program if you read this entire page before even opening repl.it.
+   You need to move sequentially starting with Part A below.
+You'll have a much more enjoyable time writing this program if you read this entire page before even opening repl.it.

 ..
 TODO: reorder these bad boys